chrisjgf/chrisjgf.github.io/_posts/2017-05-16-create-a-collapsible-tableview.markdown

 }
 ~~~

 Now we've got a way to structure our data, lets give the object our data.
-First of all, add the following two class variables, then alter your *ViewDidLoad()* and change as desired.
+First of all, add the following two class variables, then alter your *viewDidLoad()* and change as desired.
 ~~~swift
 var dataForTable = [TableData]() var selectedIndexPath: IndexPath?